-Efficient management of training programs within a public training institution necessitates systematic planning and execution to attain program objectives and ensure substantial impacts on participants.
-Despite the aspirations for a rural institution in Malaysia to become a comprehensive training center of excellence, a review of its performance from 2016 to 2020 revealed a shortfall in reaching benchmark standards.
-This study employs qualitative methods, including document analysis, focus groups, and interviews, to identify and address issues and challenges affecting the governance of training programs at a rural training institution in Bangi, Malaysia.
-The findings highlight 18 key challenges, such as inefficient human resource management, program success weaknesses, and the absence of a long-term strategic plan.
-The study recommends developing a comprehensive Strategic Training Plan, enhancing coordination and communication, establishing systematic participant selection processes, updating and maintaining training modules, reducing reliance on external experts, and improving financial allocation strategies.
-These insights provide valuable guidance for enhancing the management of rural training centers. dedicated to human capital training and research, serving as a reference and benchmark for improvement.
+Efficient management of training programmes within a public training institution necessitates systematic planning and execution to attain programme objectives and ensure substantial impacts on participants.
+Despite the aspirations for a rural institution in Malaysia to become a comprehensive training centre of excellence, a review of its performance from 2016 to 2020 revealed a shortfall in reaching benchmark standards.
+This study employs qualitative methods, including document analysis, focus groups, and interviews, to identify and address issues and challenges affecting the governance of training programmes at a rural training institution in Bangi, Malaysia.
+The findings highlight 18 key challenges, such as inefficient human resource management, programme success weaknesses, and the absence of a long-term strategic plan.
+The study recommends developing a comprehensive strategic training plan, enhancing coordination and communication, establishing systematic participant selection processes, updating and maintaining training modules, reducing reliance on external experts, and improving financial allocation strategies.
+These insights provide valuable guidance for enhancing the management of rural training centres dedicated to human capital training and research, serving as a reference and benchmark for improvement.

-Keywords: Governance, issues, challenges, rural development, training,
+Keywords: governance, issues, challenges, rural development, training